Access to plans and documents

 Are there any restrictions on access to Plans?

 Yes.
-For privacy reasons section 12(1A) of the Local Government Act 1993 provides that:
+For privacy reasons clause 32 of the Environmental Planning and Assessment Regulation 2021 provides that:

 After the close of the neighbour notification and advertising period if you want access to plans and other documentation for a legitimate reason, you will need to make a request to the relevant Assessment Officer.

-If there are any disputes about access to our development application or associated files, our Manager of Governance or Manager Development Control will determine whether it is in the public interest to grant the requested access.
+If there are any disputes about access to our development application or associated files, our Manager of Governance and Risk or Manager Development Assessment will determine whether it is in the public interest to grant the requested access.

 Can I obtain copies of plans and other documents?